Skip to main content

 Mobile, Alabama - Building Community with First Light Community of Mobile

-This immersion is designed to help you see the world through the experiences, unique challenges and joys of someone with an intellectual and or physical disability.
-You will spend a week with the First Light Community of Mobile, an organization that provides homes and workplaces where people with and without disabilities share life together as peers.
-You will serve with the community as a companion and helper, sharing meals, having conversations and accompanying members, as well as performing basic maintenance such as painting and cleaning in the houses themselves or at partner agencies.
+This immersion is designed to help you see the world through the experiences, unique challenges and joys of someone with an intellectual or physical disability.
+You will spend a week with the First Light Community of Mobile, an organization that provides homes and workplaces where people with and without disabilities share life as peers.
+You will serve with the community as a companion and helper, sharing meals, having conversations and accompanying members, and performing basic maintenance such as painting and cleaning in the houses themselves or at partner agencies.

 Partner organization: First Light Community of Mobile